Art for Babies – What Crawlers Could Do in the Art World

 Edward Hopper was an American painter born in Nyack, on the Hudson river, who faced several decades of movements and techniques, always being true to himself and his own style.
 If you think this painting of a boat called Sailing reminds you of the condensed coloring in Vettriano’s works (no. 2 above), you are right!
 Hopper heavily influenced the Scottish painter from Methil.
 And, in his years as a student, Manet, and Degas, then Rembrandt affected Hopper.
 The realism the aforementioned painters used to portray their vision of the world captured Hopper’s attention and imagination and it suited him well.
 He packed his urban scenes and nautical paintings with color, light, and shades.

 Just like horse riding, this might not be everybody’s cup of tea.
-A boat doesn’t make it in the ‘quarantine essentials’ list.
 Besides the cost, sailing can be a very liberating summer activity.
 There are rules at sea one must follow, but it screams freedom and adventure!
 Alternatively, you could rent a pedal boat.
 Those are loads of fun, too!

 Detectable is also a vague lack of intentions and feelings.
 He is playing the guitar, mouth wide open, so he’s singing too.
 She seems to be listening.
 The dog sitting by the bed is listening.
 A man in the background, in the street, stops in front of the open window.
 He is listening too.
 But, is anybody enjoying what is happening?
 It is hard to say.
 One would think that a private concert would move at least one of the parties depicted.
 This emotional detachment is one of Botero’s painting traits.

 Playing an instrument might not be your forte.
 I know I’ve tried to learn one or two in vain.
 We could identify with the lady, instead.
 If a close relative plays and sings for you, I can only recommend you try hard to look more interested and pleased than Botero’s subject!
-Our homes, gardens, and terraces have become the place to be these days.
+Our homes, gardens, and terraces can become the place to be.
 We could turn them into our theatres, clubs, playgrounds.
 Maybe you participated in one of the fun flash mobs organized daily around the world, from your window.
 Let me know in the comments if you did!

 In 2010 George Town in Penang, Malaysia, inaugurated the first edition of the annual art and culture event, the George Town Festival, which celebrated its inception as a UNESCO world heritage site.
 It is a summer event that sparked collaborations with various artists to re-qualify its urban face and make the city a captivating destination.